GitHub Classroom

 git branch

-- If it's not already given to you, create or modify the .gitignore file to ignore everything
+- If it's not already given to you, create or modify the .gitignore file

 except your code files and what is needed for submission and grading.
-This will be discussed more in class.

-- If you created or modified the .gitignore, commit it now.
-Do this by executing the following commands:
+- If you created or modified the .gitignore or README.md, commit them now.

-- git add .gitignore
+- git add .gitignore (if you added/modified it)

 - git commit -m "initial commit"